Scranton Burn Injury Lawyer

 Why Talk to an Attorney About a Burn Injury?

 Rosenbaum & Associates offers completely free initial consultations to speak with you about your burn injury at no risk or obligation to you.
-You have nothing to lose and potentially a lot to gain from discussing your case with our attorneys.
+You have nothing to lose and potentially a lot to gain from discussing your case with our Scranton burn injury attorneys.
 We can help you negotiate with the defendant’s insurance company, or file a personal injury claim if your case merits civil action.
-Reach out today to schedule your meeting.
+Contact us today to schedule your meeting.